For urgent assistance (800) 549-3547

 Maintaining airway patency is the primary concern for patients with laryngeal edema.
 If the airway is threatened, the patient should be intubated by an experienced physician.
 In addition, the capability for emergency tracheostomy should be readily available.2 Because gastrointestinal edema usually involves excruciating pain, frequent vomiting, and the potential for hypotension, therapy should include aggressive fluid replacement and pain management.
 Clinicians report that Zofran, Compazine, and Phenergan are effective in reducing nausea and vomiting, while morphine or other narcotics are routinely used to relieve attack related abdominal pain.
 In the past, some physicians have used fresh frozen plasma in the acute attack setting, but this therapy is considered controversial because in addition to C1-inhibitor, fresh frozen plasma contains substrates of the complement and kinin systems that could produce a vasoactive peptide and cause an attack exacerbation.3

-The approval of Firazyr®, Cinryze™ , Berinert® and Kalbitor® has changed the landscape of HAE therapeutic options in the US.
+The approval of Firazyr®, Cinryze™ , Berinert®, Kalbitor®, and Ruconest® has changed the landscape of HAE therapeutic options in the US.

 Short-term therapy is imperative to prevent attacks of angioedema when the patient is at high risk of swelling, particularly before expected trauma such as surgery or dental procedures.
 Historically, daily high dose androgen therapy (600-800mgs of danazol) was recommended for at least four days prior to surgery and four days afterward.4 Fresh frozen plasma can be used to prevent attacks when a patient is facing an emergency procedure.
 This is because administering fresh frozen plasma prophylactically to an asymptomatic patient does not pose the risk of exacerbation that is seen when given during an acute attack.